commercialhaskell/stack/doc/build_command.md

 If the [`--haddock-for-hackage`](#-no-haddock-for-haddock-flag) flag is passed, this flag is ignored.

+!!! note

+    This feature is not supported by versions of Cabal (the library) provided with GHC 9.2.8 and earlier.

 !!! warning

-    Due to a bug, if there is more than one executable (including test suites and benchmarks) in a project package or more than one project package with an executable, the Haddock documentation for the `Main` module of one executable will overwrite the Haddock documentation for others.
+    Due to a bug in versions of Cabal (the library) provided with GHC 9.8.2 and earlier, if there is more than one executable (including test suites and benchmarks) in a project package or more than one project package with an executable, the Haddock documentation for the `Main` module of one executable will overwrite the Haddock documentation for others.

 ### `--[no-]haddock-executables` flag